JanusGraph/janusgraph/docs/interactions/search-predicates.md

-# Search Predicates and Data Types
+# Search Predicates and Mixed Index Data Types

 This page lists all of the comparison predicates that JanusGraph supports in global graph search and local traversals.

+!!! note
+    Some parts of this section require mixed index, see [mixed index backend](../index-backend/index.md).

 ## Compare Predicate